rubyforgood/stocks-in-the-future/README.md

 # Installation

+How to run the application on your machine.

 ## With Docker

 Build and start the application with `docker compose up`.
 Once the application has successfully started, you should be able to visit it at http://localhost:3000/